Sri Siddhartha Medical College: Hospital

 SSMC Hospital has separate building for OPD and causality with independent departments of Medicine, Surgery, OBG, Ophthalmology, Orthopedics, Paediatrics, ENT, Dermatology, and Radiology.
 It is a 1350 bedded hospital, fully equipped with 12 major operation theaters in addition to minor operation theaters.
 SSMC is catering the needs of rural population.
 There are skilled doctors with specially trained nurses to give a healing touch to the patients.
 The hospital building also has a post office and a bank to serve the needs of staff, students and the public.
 There is a canteen, hospital mess, fruit stall and a phone booth to cater the needs of the public.

 Ongoing research programs

 The college is set under the Sri Siddhartha University, Tumakuru.
 The college has also produced gold medalists in past.
-Yahya Siddiqui, MD who teaches in Psychiatry and Forensics has researched on positive effects of Aripiprazole and Ziprasidone in the treatment of depression in bipolar I and bipolar II disorder.
+Dr. Yahya Siddiqui, MBBS former teacher in Psychiatry and Forensics has researched on positive effects of Aripiprazole and Ziprasidone in the treatment of depression in bipolar I and bipolar II disorder.